cozy/cozy-stack/docs/jobs.md

 - `@in` to schedule a one-time job executed after a specific amount of time
 - `@every` to schedule periodic jobs executed at a given fix interval
 - `@cron` to schedule recurring jobs scheduled at specific times
-- `@event` to launch a job after a change on some documents in the cozy.
+- `@event` to launch a job after a change on documents in the cozy.

 These five triggers have specific syntaxes to describe when jobs should be scheduled.
 See below for more informations.